yenigandlaanusha/Ansible-Tutorial/README.md

 For Linux SSH key : Generate ssh-keygen and add your public key in target nodes

 Test the connection : ansible -m ping -i inventory all

+**Playbook**
+Ansible Playbook are files written in YAML format, which define a series of tasks and configurations.
+These tasks can include anything from installing software and updating configurations to restarting the services.

+Playbooks are like a receipes that tells Ansible what to do on each target system, and they can be version-controlled, shared, and reused across different projects